 The highest speed limit in West Palm Beach is 70 miles per hour, which is on I-95 and certain sections of the turnpike.
 Other sections are 65 miles per hour, but the maximum is 70 in the more northern areas of the county.
 Some risks with speeding on the highways include the faster someone goes, the more velocity they have and the more energy in their vehicle.
 The damage or injuries will be much greater than if the individual were in a parking lot or a residential neighborhood.

 Also, the faster an individual goes, the more likely they are going to get seen or noticed by a police officer and get a ticket for speeding.

 Some legal defenses against a charge of speeding include arguing against the credibility of the operator of the speed reading instrument, attacking the credibility of the instrument used, and attacking the circumstances under which the case occurred.

 Some mitigating circumstances for speeding could be that the person was not familiar with the area, they were just going with the flow of traffic, and did not see the signs.
 They may have been rushing to a hospital, but if it is an emergency, they should call 911, get an ambulance or a police escort.
 There is no legal defense for speeding.
-However, an experienced defense attorney from Leifert & Leifert could fight for you and help you with your case.
+However, an experienced West Palm Beach defense attorney from Leifert & Leifert could fight for you and help you with your speed limit case.